raffaelegiancarlo/A-Software-LIbrary-to-Speed-up-Sorted-Table-Search-Procedures-via-Learning-from-Data/Interpolation_Search/README.md

 * -p Path of Resource file (e.g.: "./Resource/")
 * -d Name of dataset file (e.g.: "uni01")
 * -q Name of query (e.g.: 10% query name is "10")
-* -o Name of output csv file with time results (e.g.: "branchfreeBSTime.csv")
+* -o Name of output csv file with time results (e.g.: "interpolationSearchTime.csv")
 * -n Number of times to repeat the experiment (Final time is the mean of the times of each iteration)